eun4231/DGNN_analysis/ASTGNN/README.md

-# ASTGNN
+# ASTGNN Profiling

-This is a Pytorch implementation of ASTGNN.
-Now the corresponding paper is available online at https://ieeexplore.ieee.org/document/9346058.

-This code contains a Pytorch implementation of ASTGNN and alterations for profiling ASTGNN.
+This code contains the code for performing analysis on ASTGNN model.

 # Requirements
 ```python